Our Defamation of Character Lawyer Defends Your Reputation

 Government Officials Are Protected.
 Government entities cannot be sued for defamation, and government employees cannot be sued for defamation if the defamatory statements are made while the employee is acting within the course and scope of their job duties.

-Statements Made in Court Are Privileged.
-Statements made by parties or their attorneys in court, or outside of court but in regard to ongoing judicial matters, are privileged from defamation liability.
+Statements Made in Court or to the Police Are Privileged.
+Statements made by parties or their attorneys in court, or in the course of giving testimony in an official procedure or investigation, are immune from defamation liability.
 This is called the “absolute privilege” against defamation liability.
-While these kinds of false statement may incur other forms of liability, they cannot form the basis of a defamation lawsuit.

 Truth Is Always a Defense.
-Truth is an affirmative defense to an allegation of defamation.
+Truth is always a defense against allegations of defamation.
 If the defendant in a defamation case can prove that their statements were true, there is no liability for defamation.

 An Overview Of Defamation Laws

-Defamation laws in the United States are subject to both state and federal law.
-Navigating these laws can be complex, making it essential to work with an experienced defamation of character lawyer.
+Defamation is Defined by State Law.
+Defamation in the United States is traditionally a matter of state common law.
+State court jurisprudence and state statutes are the primary source of defamation law, which may differ from state to state.
+Navigating these laws can be complex, making it essential to work with an experienced defamation attorney.

-Federal Law Provides Guidelines.
-In the U.S., defamation is a matter of state law.
-However, federal law in the form of landmark Supreme Court cases provides important guidelines.
-Mostly, these are designed to balance First Amendment rights with the right to protect your reputation.
-These cases also clarify when state courts will or won’t have jurisdiction over defamation claims against an out-of-state defendant, which is important in the era of social media defamation, which often occurs across state lines.
+The First Amendment Controls.
+Although defamation is a matter of state law, federal First Amendment jurisprudence provides key guidelines that all states must adhere to.
+Federal caselaw sets the standard of proof.
+It also determines when state courts have jurisdiction over defamation claims against out-of-state defendants—which is a very important consideration in the era of social media defamation, which often occurs across state lines.

-If you are a victim of defamation, revenge porn, online harassment, or invasion of privacy, and believe that allegations or content about you is false or is causing damage to your reputation, it is important to act fast.
+If you are a victim of defamation, revenge porn, online harassment, or invasion of privacy, and believe that statements being made about you are false, it is important to act fast.
 Here are some of the steps to take to safeguard your rights:

 - Keep Records.
-Collect all relevant evidence such as statements and publications.
-You should also record any financial or career-related impact that the statement has caused, especially in New Mexico, where defamation plaintiffs must prove specific damages.
+Collect all relevant evidence such as screenshots, recordings, and publications.
+You should also document any financial or career-related impact you have suffered—especially in New Mexico, where defamation plaintiffs must prove actual damages.

-- Talk to a Defamation of Character Lawyer.
-A Colorado defamation lawyer, or a New Mexico defamation lawyer if you are in New Mexico, can help you understand defamation law and assess your options.
+- Talk to a Defamation Attorney.
+A New Mexico defamation lawyer can help you understand defamation law and assess your options.

-Why Work with a Defamation of Character Lawyer from Late Night Law?
+Why Work with a Defamation Lawyer from Late Night Law?

 Selecting the right legal representation can make a big difference.
 At Late Night Law, our team has experience in protecting victims of defamation and fighting in their corner.
 Here’s what to expect from our legal team: